gekatateam/neptunus/plugins/outputs/promremote/README.md

     # list of event labels, that will be ignored
     ignore_labels = [ "::type", "::name" ]

+    # average stats in one event
+    # more accurate value helps to avoid unnecessary allocations
+    stats_per_event = 3

     # interval between events buffer flushes if buffer length less than it's capacity
     batch_interval = "5s"